B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - to rob people in public places.
 See rule <a href="#7.3">#7.3 Illegalities in Public Area</a>
 - to rob a medic or a policeman who is on duty or people who are at legal workplaces if they are in uniform.
 - to rob a player who is working at a legal job.
 See <a href="#6.1">#6.1 Legal Jobs</a>
+- to rob the same player in a smaller window than 2 hour

 <span style="color: red">Sanctions:</span>